 This policy is based on 34 CFR, Section 668.22 of Title IV of the Higher Education Act of 1965, as amended.

 If the student is otherwise eligible, the first disbursement of Federal Direct Subsidized Loan or Federal Direct Unsubsidized Loan proceeds is allowed up to 180 days after the student has ceased to be enrolled.
 Subsequent disbursements are not allowed.

-Based on your last date of academic-related activity, if you did not receive all of the funds that you had earned, you may be due a post-withdrawal disbursement.
-RIT may automatically process your post-withdrawal disbursement of federal grant funds.
-If your post-withdrawal disbursement includes federal loan funds, RIT must receive your permission before the funds can be disbursed.
-You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
+Based on your confirmed last date of academic-related activity, if you earned more aid than was disbursed to you, RIT may owe you a post-withdrawal disbursement.
+If the calculation determines that you are due a post-withdrawal disbursement, RIT must automatically process your post-withdrawal disbursement of federal grant funds within 45 days.
+If your post-withdrawal disbursement includes federal loan funds, RIT must offer these funds to you within 30 days and receive your permission before the funds can be disbursed.
+We will give you at least 14 days to choose to decline some or all of the loan funds so that you don’t incur additional debt.
 If you do not give your permission for the federal loan funds to be disbursed, we will assume you are declining the federal loan funding.

 Regulations vary.
 Any adjustments are done in accordance with the specific requirements of the sponsoring state.

 In the absence of specific instructions from the sponsor, 100 percent of the semester award will be credited to the student’s account.
 Please contact your donor to determine the impact to those funds based on the change to your enrollment status.